Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 ### Inventory properties

-Use the properties in this section to control inventory features in the .NET agent.
+Use the properties in this section to control inventory features in the .NET Core agent.

   * **inventory**:
     * **enable**: Set to `false` to disable Inventory features in the agent.